electric-eloquence/fepper/README.md

 with your CMS backend.
 Mustache tags just need to be replaced with tags the CMS can use.
 Put these translations into YAML files named similarly to the Mustache files in `patternlab-node/source/_patterns/03-templates`.
-Follow the example in `test/_patterns/03-templates/00-homepage.yml` for the correct YAML syntax.
+Follow the example in `test/files/_patterns/03-templates/00-homepage.yml` for the correct YAML syntax.

+Follow these rules for setting up keys and values:

+* Delete the outer two curly Mustache braces for keys.
+* Trim any exterior whitespace.
+* Leave other control structures within the key, i.e., !#/>^{}
+* Escape parentheses and question marks with two backslashes.
+* Wrap the key in double quotes.
+* Follow the closing quote with a colon, space, and pipe.
+* Indent the first line of the value two spaces.
+* Indent all following lines of the value by at least two spaces.

-Templates prefixed by "__" will be ignored by the Templater as will files in the `_nosync` directory.
+Templates prefixed by "\_\_" will be ignored by the Templater as will files in the `_nosync` directory.
 Be sure that `backend.synced_dirs.templates_dir` and `backend.synced_dirs.templates_ext` are set in `conf.yml`.
 Run `node . syncback` or `node . template` to execute the Templater.
-The Templater will recurse through nested Mustache templates if the tags are written in the verbose syntax and include the `.mustache` extension, i.e., `{{> 02-organisms/00-global/00-header.mustache }}`
+The Templater will recurse through nested Mustache templates if the tags are written in the verbose syntax and include the `.mustache` extension, i.e., `{{> 02-organisms/00-global/00-header.mustache }}`.
+When including parameterized partials, be sure string values and keys with question marks are wrapped in _single_ quotes.

 ###<a id="mustache-browser"></a>Mustache Browser###
 Mustache code can be viewed in the Pattern Lab UI by clicking the eyeball icon